damonge/schNell/doc/source/intro.rst

 `schNell` is composed of two main classes:

 - :class:`~schnell.Detector`\s.
 These contain information about each individual detector of the network (their positions, noise properties, orientation etc.).
+- :class:`~schnell.NoiseCorrelation`\s.
+These describe the noise-level correlation between pairs of detectors.
 - :class:`~schnell.MapCalculator`\s.
-These objects combine a list of :class:`~schnell.Detector`\s into a network and compute the correspondin map-level noise properties arising from their correlations.
+These objects combine a list of :class:`~schnell.Detector`\s into a network (potentially together with a :class:`~schnell.NoiseCorrelation` object) and compute the corresponding map-level noise properties arising from their correlations.

 A quick but thorough description of how these two classes can be used to compute different quantities can be found in `here <https://github.com/damonge/schNell/blob/master/examples/Nell_example.ipynb>`_.